Provide feedback on proposed changes to the NHVAS Business Rules and Standards. Consultation closes 14 April 2019.

 The last major change occurred in 2008 when the fatigue module was introduced, since then only minor revisions of the standards have occurred.
 Changes since 2008 have included alignment with the HVNL when it was introduced in 2014 and the addition of the NHVR approved auditor mandatory registration criteria in 2015.

 - Notice of Proposed Rule Making 1703 - NHVAS Business Rules and Standards Amendments (PDF, 185KB)

 - NHVAS Business Rules and Standards - Overview and summary of proposed changes (PDF, 427KB)

 - Draft NHVAS Business Rules and Standards - December 2018 (PDF, 630KB)

 - Draft NHVAS Notifiable Occurrence Framework - December 2018 (PDF, 230KB)

-The NHVR is holding a range of information sessions on the proposed changes in February and March 2019.
-These sessions will allow you to discuss the changes and provide your feedback directly to the NHVAS team.
+The NHVR held a number of information sessions on the proposed changes in February and March 2019.
+These sessions allowed people to discuss the changes and provide feedback directly to the NHVAS team.